 How to Get ESPN+

 I tested ESPN+ on my iPhone SE and fourth-generation Apple TV.
-Getting the service was as simple as launching the updated ESPN app on my iPhone, tapping the Watch tab at the center of the menu on the bottom of the screen, and following the on-screen prompts to sign up for the service, with iTunes helpfully reminding me that I wouldn't have to pay until May 13.
+Getting the service was as simple as launching the updated ESPN app on my iPhone, tapping the Watch tab at the center of the menu on the bottom of the screen, and following the on-screen prompts to sign up for the service, with iTunes helpfully reminding me when my trial period ended.
 On my Apple TV, all I had to do was log in to my ESPN account, and my ESPN+ subscription transferred over.

 The process works exactly the same on Android devices, with the Android version of the ESPN app prompting you to sign up for ESPN+ when you select a live match or original programming associated with the service.
 One disappointment: The ESPN app on my Pixel 2 XL wouldn't recognize that I had signed up for the service on my iPhone, even though I was logged in to ESPN on both devices.
 A similar thing happened when I tried to access the service from ESPN.com on my MacBook Pro.

 ESPN says that if you buy ESPN+ from a mobile device, you should be able to access the service on multiple devices by going to the settings of the ESPN app and linking your account.
 However, the Subscriptions section of the ESPN app on my iPhone wouldn't let me do that; it gave me a message that it was still processing my purchase.
-Perhaps this is a kink ESPN will work out as the free trial period for ESPN+ proceeds, but it's a hassle I've never experienced when watching Netflix on multiple devices.
+Perhaps this is a kink ESPN has since worked out, but it's a hassle I've never experienced when watching Netflix on multiple devices.

 What You Get